Steam-Chat-Bot/node-steam-chat-bot/TRIGGERS.md

 - hostname = string - hostname that will be used to introduce direct transport mailer to the mx server.
 - hashfunc - function used to generate hashes for verifying email addresses.
 Currently a substring of sha256.
 - saveTimer - how often do we save the database to disk?
 DB is saved after every command, but not on every chat event.
+- sendmailArgs - array of arguments to pass to the sendmail path.
+Use if you want eg a custom config for ssmtp. ['-uusername','-ppassword']

 ### `RandomGameTrigger`